pauldotyu/aks-mcp/README.md

 #### Step 1: Install the AKS Extension

-1. Open VS Code and go to Extensions (`Ctrl+Shift+X`).
+1. Open VS Code and go to Extensions (`Ctrl+Shift+X` on Windows/Linux or `Cmd+Shift+X` on macOS).
 1. Search for "Azure Kubernetes Service".
 1. Install the official Microsoft AKS extension.

-#### Step 2: Launch the AKS MCP Server
+#### Step 2: Launch the AKS-MCP Server

-1. Open the **Command Palette** (`Cmd+Shift+P` on macOS / `Ctrl+Shift+P` on Windows/Linux).
+1. Open the **Command Palette** (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS).
-2. Search and run: **AKS: Setup MCP Server**.
+2. Search and run: **AKS: Setup AKS MCP Server**.

 Upon successful installation, the server will now be visible in **MCP: List Servers** (via Command Palette).
 From there, you can start the MCP server or view its status.

 #### Step 3: Start Using AKS-MCP

-Once started, the MCP server will appear in the **Copilot Chat: Configure Tools** dropdown under `MCP Server: AKS MCP`, ready to enhance contextual prompts based on your AKS environment.
-By default, all AKS MCP server tools are enabled.
+Once started, the MCP server will appear in the **Copilot Chat: Configure Tools** dropdown under `MCP Server: AKS-MCP`, ready to enhance contextual prompts based on your AKS environment.
+By default, all AKS-MCP server tools are enabled.
 You can review the list of available tools and disable any that are not required for your specific scenario.

-Try a prompt like *"List all my AKS clusters"*, which will start using tools from the AKS MCP server.
+Try a prompt like *"List all my AKS clusters"*, which will start using tools from the AKS-MCP server.

 > **💡 Benefits**: The AKS extension handles binary downloads, updates, and configuration automatically, ensuring you always have the latest version with optimal settings.